firebase/quickstart-ios/firebaseai/README.md

 ### Clone and open the sample project

 1. Clone this repo.
-1. Change into the `vertexai` directory.
+1. Change into the `firebaseai` directory.
 1. Open `FirebaseAISample.xcodeproj` using Xcode.

 ```bash